Pakur: Overview

+Politics

 Demographics

 According to the 2011 Census of India, Pakur had a total population of 45,840, of which 23,653 (52%) were males and 22,167 (48%) were females.
 Population in the age range 0–6 years was 6,352.
 The total number of literate persons in Pakur was 39,488 (77.60% of the population over 6 years).

 Infrastructure

 According to the District Census Handbook 2011, Pakur, Pakur covered an area of 11.08 km2.
 Among the civic amenities, it had 34.2 km roads with open drains, the protected water supply involved hand pump, tap water from untreated sources, overhead tanks.
 It had 7,704 domestic electric connections, 443 road light points.
 Among the medical facilities, it had 4 hospitals, 2 dispensaries, 2 health centres, 1 family welfare centre, 1 maternity and child welfare centre, 1 maternity home, 1 TB hospital/ clinic, 2 nursing homes, 1 charitable hospital/ nursing home, 1 veterinary hospital, 26 medicine shops.
 Among the educational facilities it had 33 primary schools, 19 middle schools, 4 secondary schools, 4 senior secondary schools, 1 general degree college, 2 recognised shorthand typewriting and vocational training institutions, 1 non-formal education centre (Sarva Shiksha Abhiyan).
 Among the social, cultural and recreational facilities, it had 2 stadiums, 2 cinema theatres, 5 auditorium/ community halls, 1 public library, 1 reading room.
 Three important commodities it manufactured were bidi, stone crusher machine, bakery products.
-It had the branch offices of 11 nationalised banks, 1 private commercial bank, 1 cooperative bank, 3 agricultural credit societies.
+It had the branch offices of 11 nationalised banks, 4 private commercial bank, 1 cooperative bank, 3 agricultural credit societies.

 Economy

 One of the main businesses of the city is mining and crushing.
 It is also known for the manufacturing of crushing and screening equipments.
 Pakur is also the place where the first indigenous Jaw Crusher was manufactured by Bhagwati Prasad Agarwalla.

 Since last decade there has been an enormous activity of coal excavation in the area as well.
 It has one of the biggest reserves of coal in the world.
 Currently only one block of coal is active in the region.
 It has been allotted to the Punjab State Government for their captive Thermal Power Plants.
-The excavation work on behalf of the Punjab State Government is being done by Panem, a public–private joint venture between the Punjab State Electricity Board and EMTA.
+The excavation work on behalf of the Punjab State Government is being done by Panem, a public–private joint venture between the Punjab State Electricity Board and EMTA Group.